bharathparsam/RestaurantReviewsStage-1/README.md

 - If you are using Python 3.x, then run the server with `python3 -m http.server 2000`
 - Run `http://localhost:2000` to launch the website
 - If you wish to change the `port number` then change it in `dphelper.js(line 11)`
+- If images doesn't get loaded just refresh or reload the page again in new tab.
+- This wont occur again once it is loaded because images are being cached and you will not have any issue with it.